dCache/dcache-book2/config-SRM.md

 `SRM` version 2.2 introduced a concept of space reservation.
 Space reservation guarantees that the requested amount of storage space of a specified type is made available by the storage system for a specified amount of time.

-Users can create space reservations using an appropriate `SRM` client, although it is more common for the DCACHE administrator to make space reservations for VOs (see [section\_title].
+Users can create space reservations using an appropriate `SRM` client, although it is more common for the DCACHE administrator to make space reservations for VOs (see [the section called “SpaceManager configuration”](https://www.dcache.org/manuals/Book-2.16/config/cf-srm-space-fhs.shtml).
 Each space reservation has an associated ID (or space token).
-VOs then can copy directly into space tokens assigned to them by the DCACHE administrator.
+VOs then can copy directly into space tokens assigned to them by the dCache administrator.

 When a file is about to be transferred to a storage system, the space available in the space reservation is checked if it can accomodate the entire file.
 If yes, this chunk of space is marked as allocated, so that it can not be taken by another, concurrently transferred file.
 If the file is transferred successfully the allocated space becomes used space within the space reservation, else the allocated space is released back to the space reservation as free space.